Fred McGriff: Toronto Blue Jays (1986–1990)

 McGriff played two innings at first base on May 17, 1986, and the next day started his first career game as the designated hitter.
 His first at-bat was in the bottom of the second inning against Don Schulze, during which he hit a line drive to left field for his first career hit.
 McGriff played in only one more MLB game that season.

 McGriff reached the majors full-time in 1987, and hit 34 home runs the next year, his first of seven consecutive seasons with over 30 homers.
 He emerged as the top power hitter in the American League in 1989, leading the league with 36 home runs, including the first home run hit at the SkyDome, helping the Blue Jays win the AL East division title.
 His power numbers remained steady in 1990, as McGriff batted .300 and established himself as a consistent producer.

 San Diego Padres (1990–1993)

 On December 5, 1990, the Blue Jays traded McGriff and Tony Fernández to the San Diego Padres in exchange for Roberto Alomar and Joe Carter.

-His numbers remained consistent in the National League, where he hit .278/.396/.474 for San Diego in 1991.
+McGriff hit .278/.396/.474 for San Diego in 1991.
 He made his first All-Star appearance the following year and led the NL in home runs in 1992, three years after he had accomplished the same feat in the AL.